The tools that follow include: The Ansoff Matrix, Ishikawa Diagrams, Risk/Impact Analysis, and RACI.

 The Ansoff Matrix is used to help companies determine which products are to be developed and which markets are to be pursued.
 Some of the tools we shared in a prior blog e.g. the analytical hierarchical process, can be used to set priorities relative to budget constraints.

-We love the Ansoff matrix because it is a very easy model to understand the product portfolio.
+Ansoff matrix because it is a very easy model to understand the product

 RACI